apify/apify-docs/sources/academy/tutorials/apify_scrapers/web_scraper.md

 ![$1](https://raw.githubusercontent.com/apifytech/actor-scraper/master/docs/img/waiting-for-the-button.webp)

-Now that we know what to wait for, we just plug it into the `waitFor()` function.
+Now that we know what to wait for, we plug it into the `waitFor()` function.

 ```js
 await waitFor('div.show-more > button');